phelluy/schnaps/README.md

 The resulting .msh file can be passed to schnaps via command-line arguments (see ./schnaps -h for a list of options).

+The main executable schnaps will output to a gmsh file "dgvisu.msh" if the one calls it with ./schnaps -w 1.
+By default no output is written.

 The default arguments for schnaps results in a simulation of 2D transport in a disc.
 The results can be viewed via